Volume 11, Issue 2 (Winter 2026) Health in Emergencies and Disasters Quarterly 2026, 11(2): 151-160 | Back to browse issues page

 3- Department of Medical Emergency, Saveh University of Medical Sciences, Saveh, Iran.

-4- Department of Medical Emergencies, School of Allied Medical Sciences, Iranian Research Center on Healthy Aging, Sabzevar University of Medical Sciences, Sabzevar, Iran
+4- Department of Medical Emergencies, Iranian Research Center on Healthy Aging, School of Allied Medical Sciences, Sabzevar University of Medical Sciences, Sabzevar, Iran.

-Abstract: (11 Views)
+Abstract: (637 Views)

-Background: The Time taken for pre-hospital emergency services to arrive at the scene of an accident plays an effective role in saving patients' lives, and identifying factors affecting this time needs to be investigated.
+Background: The time taken for pre-hospital emergency services to arrive at the scene of an accident plays an effective role in saving patients’ lives, and identifying factors affecting this time needs to be investigated.
 Therefore, the present study was conducted to explain the factors influencing the arrival time of pre-hospital emergency personnel at the emergency scenes.

 Results: The results included three categories (barriers to care, systemic barriers, and environmental barriers) and seventeen subcategories (human barriers, barriers related to inter-organizational inconsistency, inappropriate urban planning, unsafe care environment, facility and equipment deficiencies, lack of professional staff, and systemic barriers).

-Conclusion: Effective training and the provision of sufficient manpower to meet regional needs play an effective role in improving the performance of the emergency response system.
+Conclusion: Effective training and the provision of sufficient manpower to meet regional needs play an important role in improving the performance of the emergency response system.
 Coordinating with city managers to improve area and city addresses can significantly reduce the time it takes for personnel to reach the scene of an incident.

-guideline: Research | Subject: Qualitative
+Protocol: Research | Subject: Qualitative

-Received: 2024/11/8 | Accepted: 2025/04/23
+Received: 2024/11/8 | Accepted: 2025/04/23 | Published: 2026/01/1

 Add your comments about this article : Your username or Email: